DevOpswithAnkita/aws-ami-fetcher/README.md

 # AWS AMI Fetcher

-A simple Python tool to fetch AMI (Amazon Machine Image) IDs across AWS regions and save them into a CSV file.
+A simple Python application that retrieves AMI (Amazon Machine Image) IDs from AWS regions, saves the results to a CSV file, and provides a browser-based interface to view them.

 ## Files